-- What is the meaning of SIP?
+- What is the Meaning of SIP?

-- How SIP Mutual Fund Works?
+- How do SIP in Mutual Fund Works?

 - Features of Systematic Investment Plan

-- Factors to Consider While Starting SIP Investment
+- Factors to Consider While Starting SIP Investment Plan

-- How to Invest in SIP?
+- How to Calculate Capital Gain on Mutual Fund SIP?

-- How to withdraw money from a SIP mutual fund?
+- How to Withdraw Money from a SIP Mutual Fund?

-- How to calculate sip returns?
+- How to Calculate SIP Returns?

 - Frequently Asked Questions

-What is the meaning of SIP?
+What is the Meaning of SIP?

-The full form of SIP in mutual funds is Systematic Investment Plan.
-It is not an asset class or an investment instrument.
-It is, in reality, one of the methods of investing in mutual funds.
+The full form of SIP is Systematic Investment Plan.
+It is, in realty, one of the methods of investing in mutual fund schemes.
 Therefore, SIP refers to investment in mutual funds regularly with a fixed amount of money in a disciplined manner.
 The other method of investing is a one time lump sum investment.

 SIP meaning is it helps you invest a fixed amount of money regularly in various mutual funds schemes depending on your financial goals.
 You have the potential to create long-term wealth, by investing a small sum of money through Systematic Investment Plan.
 The Systematic Investment Plan approach suits people with regular cash flow or a fixed salary.

 For example – You want to build a fund of Rs.
 5.4 Lakhs in 3 years for foreign travel trip.
 By starting a monthly SIP investment for Rs.
 15,000, you can achieve the goal conveniently.

 Systematic Investment Plan is the best way to get into the habit of saving and investing regularly.
 Apart from that, if you start Systematic Investment Plan early you have a longer investment horizon to avail benefits of the power of compounding.
 Additionally, a SIP investment avoids timing the market.
 SIP investment is least affected by the market volatility due to rupee cost averaging.
 When the markets are high, you purchase a fewer number of units as compared to the down market.

-How SIP Mutual Fund Works?
+How do SIP in Mutual Fund Works?

 Stage 1 – SIP Mandate

 Investors need to give a mandate (authorization to invest via SIPs) to invest in MF This can be done online by selecting the “Systematic Investment Plan” option while you are investing.
 But for the offline method, you need to fill a mandate form and submit it along with the application form.
 Also, on the form, you need to indicate your choice for the date (on which the amount will be invested) and the amount.
 If done subsequently, then the mandate forms can be submitted online through your MF account.

 In the offline method, you need to submit the mandate to the office of the mutual fund house, Karvy, or CAMS.